General Info and Design

 Uploading, Downloading & Saving Data

-Also provided is a save_json function that allows saving a dict as JSON, by default into the workspace directory, for convenient parallel usage with save_object.
+Also provided is client.save_json, which allows saving a dict as JSON, by default into the workspace directory, for convenient parallel usage with save_object.

 Downloading outputs is not required when chaining module runs: the object store paths returned by a module can be passed directly into another module as inputs.